AqwamCreates/DataPredict-Neural/docs/Tutorials/GeneralTensorConventions.md

 * Dimension 3 = Number of time steps

-* Dimension N + 3 = Number of width, height, length and so on.
+* Dimension N + 3 = Number of width, height, length and so on

 If you only want to use 2D tensors, then the rules will be slightly different.
 In general: